atom/atom/docs/creating-a-package.md

     'Inspect Element': 'core:inspect'
 ```

-To add a separator, use the '-': '-' structure:
+To add a separator, use a `'-': '-'` structure:

 ```coffeescript
 'context-menu':